Assessing External Validity Over Worst-case Subpopulations: Approach

-We begin our discussion by deriving a dual representation for the WTE~\eqref{eqn:wte}, reformulating the primal problem~\eqref{eqn:wte} over (infinite dimensional) covariate distributions $Q_X \in \mc{Q}_{\alpha}$, to a dual over an one-dimensional threshold on the CATE $\pmu(X) = \E[Y(1) - Y(0) \mid X]$.
-The dual representation shows an equivalence between worst-case subpopulation performance and tail-average (conditional value-at-risk).
-We rely on this relationship heavily to derive our augmented estimator, and in proving its asymptotic properties.
+To derive our augmented estimator, we begin by simplifying the primal problem~\eqref{eqn:wte} over (infinite-dimensional) covariate distributions $Q_X \in \mc{Q}_{\alpha}$ to its dual representation over a one-dimensional threshold on the CATE $\pmu(X) = \E[Y(1) - Y(0) \mid X]$.
+The dual reformulation shows an equivalence between worst-case subpopulation performances and tail-averages.
+We rely on this relationship heavily to derive our augmented estimator and to prove its asymptotic properties.
+We make the dependence on the underlying probability explicit and write $\E_Q[X]$, except for when $Q = P$, the data-generating distribution.
+The following lemma is a consequence of~\citet[Example 6.19]{ShapiroDeRu09}. \begin{lemma} Let $\aq{\pmu}$ be the $(1-\alpha)$-quantile of $\pmu(X)$, and denote $\hinge{\cdot} \defeq \max(\cdot, 0)$ and $\pthr(x) \defeq \frac{1}{\alpha} \indic{\pmu(x) \ge \aq{\pmu}}$.
+If $\E[\pmu(X)_+] < \infty$, then {